rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 ### Complex numbers

 Complex numbers are composed of two values known as **real** and **imaginary** parts.
-This means that, unlike real numbers, we cannot place them on a line.
-We need a two-coordinate system instead, the so-called complex plane:
+This means that we can plot them onto a two-coordinate system, the so-called complex plane:

 {% include figure image_path="assets/images/phasor.svg" alt="Number in the complex plane" caption="Number in the complex plane.
 Adapted from Wikipedia" %}

+The complex number is shown using its real and imaginary parts as coordinates and drawing a line (vector) between these coordinates and the origin, the $$0$$ value.
-Here the amplitude, marked as $$r$$, is represented as the vector length, while the phase  $$\varphi$$ is just the angle between the horizontal axis and the vector.
+This allows to represent amplitude and phase very concisely: the amplitude, marked as $$r$$, is represented by the vector length, while the phase  $$\varphi$$ is just the angle between the horizontal axis and the vector.

-Now, if we have a bunch of real numbers we want to assign colors to, the task is relatively easy: Check the minimum and maximum numbers to map, assign black and white color to them respectively and give any number in between an intermediate level of gray depending on its distance to the extremes.
+Now, if we have a bunch of "normal" real numbers we want to assign colors to, the task is relatively easy: Check the minimum and maximum numbers to map, assign black and white color to them respectively and give any number in between an intermediate level of gray depending on its distance to the extremes.
 However, we cannot order complex numbers like that.
 A grayscale is not enough, we need a